cofx22/blog/posts/dependency-injection-and-loggers-clojure.md

 The protocol `Logger` below consists of a single method `info`.
 The constructor function `create-logger` returns a concrete implementation of `Logger`, which delegates to `log/info`.
-This may seem convoluted, but remember that we're doing this to keep as many functions as possible pure, also those that need to log.

 ```clojure
 (ns logging